 Bottles in Frame Triangle (2-3 liters)

-I’m going to start with this one just to get it out of the way, but unless you’re out for a day ride I don’t really recommend it.
-However, it is where most of us start when putting water on a bicycle, so I don’t want to leave it out.
+I’m going to start with this just to get it out of the way, but unless you’re out for a day ride I don’t really recommend it.
+However, it is where many of us start when putting water on a bicycle, so I don’t want to leave it out.

 Your bike likely has one or two places to mount bottle cages inside the frame triangle.
-This works fine for short rides and even touring setups with panniers, because you’re not pressed for space.
-If you’re feeling creative, you can even mount an extra large bottle cage here, and carry 2-3 liters this way.
+This works fine for short rides and touring setups with panniers, because you’re not pressed for space.
+If you’re feeling creative, you can even mount an extra-large bottle cage or cargo cage and carry a couple oversized bottles.

-But the minute you start trying to transition to a multi-day bikepacking setup, sans rack and panniers, I guarantee you’ll be looking at your frame triangle first.
+But the minute you transition to a multi-day bikepacking setup without rack and panniers, I guarantee you’ll be looking at your frame triangle first.
 And when you see all that unused space, you’ll want to switch to…

+A hydration bladder in my frame pack is my favorite way to carry water while bikepacking.
 The frame triangle, being relatively low and centered on the bike, is an excellent place to carry heavy things like water without impacting the bike’s handling.
-A frame bag is a far more efficient way of using this space than traditional bottle cages, which hold less water and also don’t provide any extra space for other things.

 Pros of bladder in frame bag: